Amy Freel, MS, RD

 Kim Byer is the Director of Marketing and Membership for the Collegiate and Professional Sports Dietitians Association.
 She is eager to take on this new role and elevate CPSDA’s brand awareness, member engagement and partnership opportunities.

 Previously, Kim spent three years at Florida State University’s Donald L. Tucker Civic Center working for Spectra Venue Management.
 She began her career as the Group Sales & Premium Services Manager, then later transitioned into the marketing department, ultimately being promoted to Director of Marketing for the facility.
 While at FSU, she planned and negotiated all paid media for the venue and its events, managed the website, social media platforms and email communications, as well as implemented sponsorship agreements and assets.

 Kim received her undergraduate degree in Business Administration with a concentration in Sports Management from the College of Saint Rose in Albany, NY.
 During her four undergraduate years, she was a member of the women’s soccer program, going on to captain and win a NCAA Division II National Championship her senior year.
 She then stayed to complete her Master’s Degree in Business while continuing with the women’s soccer program as an Assistant Coach for two seasons.

-Kim resides in Houston, TX, with her husband, Nick.
+Kim resides in Boston, MA, with her husband, Nick.